hoangthau/micro-frontend/README.md

-# Create-react-app module federation example
+# Microfrontend with React and module federation

-The motivation for this repository is to enable us to use multiple separate builds to form a single application seamlessly, with as little configuration as possible.
+This app enable us to use multiple separate builds to form a single application seamlessly, with as little configuration as possible.

 This repository represents an example on how to use module federation with apps jumpstarted by `create-react-app` without ejecting the configuration.

-This is packed into a monorepo, but this is by no means a requirement.
-You could have each package in its own repository scattered across github.

 ## Configuration